incodehq/incode-platform/README.md

 ![](https://raw.github.com/isisaddons/isis-module-command/master/images/21-change-not-persisted-results.png)

+## Relationship to Apache Isis Core ##

+Isis Core 1.6.0 included the `org.apache.isis.core:isis-module-command-jdo:1.6.0` Maven artifact.
+This module is a direct copy of that code, with the following changes:

+* package names have been altered from `org.apache.isis` to `org.isisaddons.module.command`
+* the `persistent-unit` (in the JDO manifest) has changed from `isis-module-command-jdo` to `org-isisaddons-module-command-dom`
+* a copy-n-paste error in some of the JDO queries for `CommandJdo` have been fixed

+Otherwise the functionality is identical; warts and all!

+At the time of writing the plan is to remove this module from Isis Core (so it won't be in Isis 1.7.0), and instead continue to develop it solely as one of the [Isis Addons](http://www.isisaddons.org) modules.

 ## How to configure/use ##

 You can either use this module "out-of-the-box", or you can fork this repo and extend to your own requirements.